Stefan Marković (basketball): Professional career

-On August 2, 2019, Marković signed a contract with the Italian team Virtus Bologna.
+On 2 August 2019, Marković signed a contract with the Italian team Virtus Bologna.
 After having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on 11 June 2021 Virtus defeated 4–0 its historic rival Olimpia Milan in the national finals, winning its 16th national title and the first one after twenty years.

-On November 8, 2021, Marković has signed with Crvena zvezda of the Adriatic League.
-The club won ABA League, Serbian League, and Serbian Cup in the 2021–22 season.
+On 8 November 2021, Marković returned to Serbia, signing with Crvena zvezda of the Adriatic League.
+The club won the ABA League, the Serbian League, and the Serbian Cup during the 2021–2022 season.

+On 23 June 2023, he announced his retirement from professional basketball.

 Serbian national team

 Marković played with the senior Serbian national basketball team at the EuroBasket 2009, where he won the silver medal.
 He has been a member of the Serbian national team at the 2010 FIBA World Championship where Serbia was defeated by Lithuania in the game for the bronze medal.
 He was capped once more for the national team of Serbia at the EuroBasket 2011 in Lithuania where Serbia finished 8th.

 Marković represented the national basketball at the EuroBasket 2013.
 He was also a member of the Serbian national basketball team that won the silver medal at the 2014 FIBA Basketball World Cup under new head coach Aleksandar Đorđević.

 He also represented Serbia at the EuroBasket 2015.
 In the first phase of the tournament, Serbia dominated in the toughest Group B with 5-0 record, and then eliminated Finland and Czech Republic in the round of 16 and quarterfinal game, respectively.
 However, they were stopped in the semifinal game by Lithuania with 67–64, and eventually lost to the host team France in the bronze-medal game with 81–68.
 Over 9 tournament games, Marković averaged 5.1 points, 1.9 rebounds and 2.6 assists per game on 39.1% shooting from the field.

 Marković also represented Serbia at the 2016 Summer Olympics where they won the silver medal, after losing to the United States in the final game with 96–66.
 After the tournament, Marković announced his retirement from the national team.